-Medals Awarded: Victory, British War & 1914 Star + two Clasps & Military Medal + Distinguished Conduct Medal – 21st June 1916 – For conspicuous & consistent gallantry and good work.
+Medals Awarded: Victory, British War & 1914 Star + two Clasps & Military Medal + Distinguished Conduct Medal – 21st June 1916 – For conspicuous & consistent gallantry and determination on many nights in organising the service of cars, and also for frequently collecting wounded under heavy fire.
 He has always set a fine example of cool bravery.

 Pas de Calais,

 Relatives Notified & Address: Son of Henry James & Rose Elizabeth Walker, of 210, Cavendish Street, Ipswich.

 Walter was 7 years old and living with his parents & brothers.

 Henry James Walker, 40, a Boiler Maker – Railway, born Charlton, Kent.

 Rose Elizabeth Walker (nee Cole), 36, born Ipswich.